clartaq/md2d/README.md

 particles interacting _via_ the Lennard-Jones potential.

-The calculations are illustrated by writing versions of the simulation in five different languages.
+The calculations are illustrated by writing versions of the simulation in six different languages.

 ## Description

-The source files in this directory contain programs to run just about the simplest molecular dynamics simulation possible that generates meaningful property calculations.
+The source files in this directory contain programs to run about the simplest molecular dynamics simulation possible that generates meaningful property calculations.
 The programs simulate a two dimensional argon gas where the gas atoms have a Lennard-Jones potential.

-The source files illustrate how to do the same simulation using six different languages: C, Java, Julia, Scheme, and Zig.
-(There are also versions of the program written in the Janet, Pascal, and Racket languages, but they are unfinished and do not produce the same results as the other programs.)
+The source files illustrate how to do the same simulation using six different languages: C, Java, Julia, Racket, Scheme, and Zig.
+(There are versions of the program written in the Janet and (Free) Pascal languages, but they are unfinished and do not produce the same results as the other programs.)